GOFrancisco15/LaboratoryActivities_COSC111B/Midterms/Midterms_Lab_Exam/README.md

-# Mindterms Laboratory Exam – Smart Lighting System
+# Mindterms Laboratory Exam – Smart Lighting System Using Arduino

 ## 📌 Description
 This laboratory activity demonstrates how to build a **smart lighting system** using Arduino.
 The system uses a **photoresistor** to measure ambient light intensity and **three LEDs** to indicate the light level.
 It includes **manual** and **automatic** modes, allowing the system to simulate environmental changes such as cloudy or sunny conditions.